html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

         url(icon2x.jpg) 2x);">
     </div>

-See [this example][srcset-as-image-set] of the above technique in action, with an additional fallback to `url()` for browsers that don't support image-set.
+This will automatically scale the image based on devicePixelRatio.
+See [this example][srcset-as-image-set] of the above technique in action, with an additional fallback to `url()` for browsers that don't support `image-set`.

 [srcset-as-image-set]: /static/demos/high-dpi/image-set/as-content.html

-#### Polyfilling srcset
+<h4 id="toc-polyfill">Polyfilling srcset</h4>

-One handy feature of srcset is that it comes with a natural fallback.
+One handy feature of `srcset` is that it comes with a natural fallback.
 In the case where the srcset attribute is not implemented, all browsers know to process the src attribute.
 Also, since it's just an HTML attribute, it's possible to create [polyfills with